qtshaimanga/docker-architecture/README.md

 ```
 You'll end up with a folder where each subfolders represent a Docker application : lamp, mern, nodejs...

-### Configure environment variables
+### Set environment variables
 Some applications might have environment variables that needs to be edited before running the container.
 These variables are located in
 .env.dist file (".dist" extension for versioning purpose).
 Make a copy of this file and rename it to ".env".
 Open your favorite editor, modify these variables and save your .env file.

 ### Run Docker container
 Open your favorite shell and browse into the folder of the container you want to run.